Study Finds Coral Bleaching Along 98% Of Great Barrier Reef

 Published on Friday, the study found only two percent of the reefs underwater ecosystem had avoided bleaching since the first mass coral event back in 1998.

-Stay up-to-date on the latest news with The Far North Queensland Briefing - keeping you in the loop with breaking news as it hits.
+Stay up-to-date on the latest news with The Townsville Briefing - keeping you in the loop with breaking news as it hits.

 Terry Hughes, lead author from the ARC Centre of Excellence for Coral Reef Studies, found that the increase in coral bleaching events, directly correlates to the frequency, intensity and size of marine heatwaves as a result of climate change.